Somespi/punic/README.md

 # Punic

-Punic is a lightweight and user-friendly unit testing framework for C++.
+Punic is a header-only lightweight and user-friendly unit testing framework for C++.
 It provides developers with an easy and efficient way to write and execute tests for their C++ code.
 Automated testing is crucial for ensuring code correctness, and C++Unit aims to simplify the process with its intuitive and flexible features.

 ## Features